-We offer a comprehensive three day New Student Orientation Program for first-year and transfer students prior to the beginning of the fall semester.
+We offer a comprehensive four day New Student Orientation Program for first-year and transfer students prior to the beginning of the fall semester and eight continuing programs throughout the academic year.
 At New Student Orientation, students will become familiar with the campus culture and will be introduced to student services, requirements and expectations, first-year planning, and diversity education.
 They will have the opportunity to network and make friends with other incoming students, faculty and staff and student orientation leaders, who support and mentor new students.
 In support of this goal, fun and engaging activities will be included.